uc-cdis/compose-services/README.md

 ### Some Database Info

 Database setup only has to occur the very first time you set up your local gen3 Docker Compose environment, as this docker-compose environment is configured to create a persistent volume for Postgres.
 The environment configuration is set up to automatically run setup scripts for the postgres container and set up the following:
-  1. 4 databases
+  1. 5 databases
+      - `metadata`
       - `metadata_db`
       - `fence_db`
       - `indexd_db`
       - `arborist_db`
-  2. 5 users with passwords and superuser access
+  2. 6 users with passwords and superuser access
+      - `metadata_user`
       - `fence_user`
       - `peregrine_user`
       - `sheepdog_user`